 Google Analytics Data Restrictions

 In addition to different roles, GA4 also allows you to implement two types of data restrictions.
 Google Analytics data restrictions limit access to certain financial information.

 Users with this data restriction will see a “0” rather than the value of cost metrics.
 When creating new reports, these users can select associated cost metrics — they just won’t be able to see the value for those metrics.

 Users with the “no revenue metrics” data restriction will be unable to view data related to revenue.
 Although they’ll be able to generate reports featuring revenue metrics, when they view the reports, they’ll see “0” rather than the true value.

 Adding a new user to your Google Analytics account is a straightforward process.

 - To get started, log into your Google Analytics dashboard and choose your property.
 Don’t forget to confirm you’re logged into the correct Google Account by checking the little circle icon at the top right of the window and switching accounts if necessary.

-There are times that you want to share specific information with someone who isn’t a user on your Google Analytics account.
+There are times when you want to share specific information with someone who isn’t a user on your GA account.
 When you send them a link to a report or dashboard, they’ll need to request access from you to view it.

 If you still have questions about how to give access to Google Analytics, or if you want to learn more about using GA to inform your SEO strategy, we’re here to help.
-Victorious has a deep bench of strategists whose approach to search engine optimization is built on time-proven and innovative tactics that drive business growth.
+Our SEO agency has a deep bench of strategists whose approach to search engine optimization is built on time-proven and innovative tactics that drive business growth.